 Damani LaRon Winters, age 21, of Jefferson City, Mo., passed away Tuesday, September 3, 2019, due to injuries sustained in an automobile accident.

-To send flowers in memory of Damani L. Winters, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Damani L. Winters, please visit our Heartfelt Sympathies Store.

 Damani was born on May 2, 1998, in Jefferson City, Mo., to his loving parents, Christopher and Verhonda (Hill) Winters.

 A lifelong resident of the central Missouri area, Damani was a 2016 graduate of Jefferson City High School.
 He had also attended classes at Lincoln University.
 Damani grew up playing baseball, basketball, football, soccer, enjoyed video games, and was on the Jefferson City High School Bowling Team.

 After high school Damani honed his natural interpersonal skills while working at One Call Concepts and Jack in the Box.

 Most would describe Damani as a charismatic, creative soul with a beautifully contagious smile.
 He had what seemed an innate ability to bring people together, and he saw the importance in human interaction.
 Damani remained true to the lost art of making simple and personal human connections.
 He was a throwback to times when physically being there for another, mattered the most.
 His was a beautiful light that glowed brightly, drawing people towards him.